kaich/ProjectTemple/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 ## FMDB

-If you are using fmdb in your project, I'd love to hear about it.
-Let me know at gus@flyingmeat.com.
+If you are using FMDB in your project, I'd love to hear about it.
+Let Gus know by sending an email to gus@flyingmeat.com.

+And if you happen to come across either Gus Mueller or Rob Ryan in a bar, you might consider purchasing a drink of their choosing if FMDB has been useful to you.

-In short, this is the MIT License.
+Finally, and shortly, this is the MIT License.

-Copyright (c) 2008 Flying Meat Inc.
+Copyright (c) 2008-2014 Flying Meat Inc.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal